Step 1: Create an Authentication Transaction

 Description

-The API key you’ve copied from the API section of the Akedly web-app
+Your API key from the Akedly dashboard API section

 • Name